 A visit to their Barrio Logan taproom promises loads of fun.
 Munch on authentic street tacos, hang out in the outdoor patio garden or play beer garden activities like cornhole and Jenga.
 This San Diego brewery company was a semifinalist in the hallowed James Beard Foundation Awards in the Outstanding Wine, Spirits, or Beer Producer category in 2020.

-The James Beard Foundation Awards honors culinary experts in the United States on an annual basis and it’s a huge deal among the culinary world to even be considered.
+The James Beard Foundation Awards honors culinary experts in the United States on an annual basis and it’s a huge deal in the culinary world even to be considered.
 According to sources, no brewer, restaurant, or San Diego chef has ever received the honor in its 30-year existence.

-Jesse and Agi Pine, together with buddy Mat Robar, founded Pure Project Brewing in 2014, officially starting their first brewery named Manuel Antonio Brewing in the Costa Rican rainforest.
-They started with creating small-batch artisanal beers using materials available at small local farmers’ markets, even during strong tropical storms.
+Jesse and Agi Pine and buddy Mat Robar founded Pure Project Brewing in 2014, officially starting their first brewery named Manuel Antonio Brewing in the Costa Rican rainforest.
+They began creating small-batch artisanal beers using materials available at small local farmers’ markets, even during intense tropical storms.

 This small-batch brewery produces tasty tropical-inspired beers while adhering to a strict environmental policy.
 The business partners at Pure Project concentrated on tropical flavors and a commitment to using only natural and local products.

 You’ll taste this brewing philosophy in creations such as the Tropical Mist blonde (infused with Valencia oranges), or the delicious Milagro stout brewed with Costa Rican coffee.
-Also, keep an eye out for their seasonal imperial stouts, like the playfully-named Maplesaurus Rex with vanilla and maple syrup.
+Also, watch for their seasonal imperial stouts, like the playfully-named Maplesaurus Rex with vanilla and maple syrup.

 Pure Project’s tasting area is designed to embody its values in its design.
-Repurposed wood is used for bar stools, and walls are adorned with sustainable materials, natural wood, and a variety of tropical plants such as Sword Fern, Dracaena, and Devil’s Ivy.
+Repurposed wood is used for bar stools, and walls are adorned with sustainable materials, natural wood, and various tropical plants such as Sword Fern, Dracaena, and Devil’s Ivy.

-Over the course of its seven-year history, Societe has received multiple awards, including gold medals at the 2018 World Beer Cup and the 2018 Great American Beer Festival.
+Societe has received multiple awards throughout its seven-year history, including gold medals at the 2018 World Beer Cup and the 2018 Great American Beer Festival.

 The brewery’s Pupil IPA has become a local favorite, and its Coachman session IPA has won gold at the Great American Beer Fest twice.
 But don’t miss their Belgian-inspired brews, especially the outstanding Harlot blonde ale.

-For the majority of its eight-year existence, Societe Brewing Company’s Kearny Mesa tasting facility has been a busy hub of San Diego’s best beer.
-If you want to spend more time at their brewery and taproom, they have a large outside patio as well as a taco truck.
+For most of its eight-year existence, Societe Brewing Company’s Kearny Mesa tasting facility has been a busy hub of San Diego’s best beer.
+They have a large outside patio and a taco truck if you want to spend more time at their brewery and taproom.

 IPA is a kind of beer that the brewery will exclusively offer on tap, despite plans to purchase a bottling facility in the future.
 Societe is also expanding its fermentation capacity, with a large portion of the extra tank space dedicated to hop-forward brews that will be served directly from the tap.

-Saint Archer, which has tasting rooms in Miramar and Leucadia, is recognized for its reliable classics including the Tropical IPA, Pale Ale, Blonde Ale, and Hazy IPA.
+Saint Archer has tasting rooms in Miramar and Leucadia and is recognized for its reliable classics, including the Tropical IPA, Pale Ale, Blonde Ale, and Hazy IPA.
 Seasonal brews like the Mozy 7 IPA and the Blackberry Gose stand out among the regulars.

 The Tasting Room is available seven days a week and is designed to give you an up-close look at the company’s beers.
-The Tasting Room’s 750 square foot terrace is ideal for people who want to take advantage of San Diego’s wonderful weather all year.
+The Tasting Room’s 750-square-foot terrace is ideal for people who want to enjoy San Diego’s fantastic weather all year.